i2y/castella/docs/packaging.md

-# Packaging a app made with hippos
+# Packaging a app made with castella